A Motorcycle Attorney Orlando Trusts Discusses Hit & Run Cases

 As a practical matter, some judges are very harsh when they sentence defendants that flee the scene of a motorcycle accident.
 Some make the presumption, rightfully or wrongfully, that a person who flees the scene of a crash is intoxicated.
 They assume that the person who flees has a criminal motive to do so.
 That means a person who faces a sentencing for fleeing the scene of a crash often receives a harsh sentence.
 They might serve more jail time or a longer term of probation than someone who the judge sentences for a different offense.

 How a Motorcycle Attorney Orlando Florida Residents Trust Can Help

-At Payer Law Group, we work to help each client get the compensation that they deserve.
+At Payer Law, we work to help each client get the compensation that they deserve.
 You might have medical bills, lost work and emotional injuries.
 You might worry about who is going to care for your family during this difficult time.

 We know Florida law.
 At Payer Law, we fight for each client.
 If you’re injured in a motorcycle crash, contact us today at 407-307-2979 or visit our website payerlawgroup.com.